jetchegaray/myEvent/README.md

 You can search a different providers of all your needs. this Beta version loads all the providers from Google places by Rest API you can see a demo here https://youtu.be/5QKZjFuhEPs.

-   - Look for an specific country, province, town or city, different providers, like catering, place, video makers, DJs, bakers, etc
+   - Search for an specific country, province, town or city, different providers, like catering, place, video makers, DJs, bakers, etc.
    - Add your guess and send invitations
    - Set up a place where you want to receive your gifts
    - Control bugdet with alerts and recommendations
    - ( Beta ) Customize the phisical place to set up your tables and where your guess will be seated.
    - Manage Task for your party
    - Calendar for your party
+   - Leave reviews to all your providers, linked to google places
    - Locales supported en_US, es_ES, pt_BR